 - Sufficiently Advanced Alien: Subverted in that they could perform both magic and science.

 - Three Plus Two: Shu, Jiro and Kluke are the three, Zola and Maro are the two.

-- Took a Level in Badass: Quite a lot of the characters.
+- Took a Level in Badass: Essentially, all of the Shadow Wielders.
 Most notably Nene when he manages to cure his illness.

 - Underwater Ruins: This is an odd example, as they're actually inside a massive cube of water floating above the ocean.